Rivne: Early 20th century

 During World War I and the period of chaos shortly after, it was briefly under German, Ukrainian, Bolshevik, and Polish rule.
 During April–May 1919 Rivne served as the temporary capital of the Ukrainian People's Republic.
 In late April 1919 one of the Ukrainian military leaders Volodymyr Oskilko attempted to organize a coup-d'état against the Directorate led by Symon Petliura and the cabinet of Borys Martos and replace them with Yevhen Petrushevych as president of Ukraine.
 In Rivne, Oskilko managed to arrest most of the cabinet ministers including Martos himself, but Petliura at that time was in neighboring Zdolbuniv and managed to stop Oskilko's efforts.
-At the conclusion of the conflict, in accordance with the Riga Peace Treaty of 1921, it became a part of Polish Volhynian Voivodeship, a situation which would last until the Second World War.
+At the conclusion of the conflict, in accordance with the Riga Peace Treaty of 1921, it became a part of the Polish Volhynian Voivodeship, a situation which would last until the Second World War.
 Before World War II, Rivne (Równe) was a mainly Jewish-Polish city (Jews constituted about 50% of the city's population, and Poles 35%).

 World War II

 In 1939, as a result of the Molotov–Ribbentrop Pact and the partition of Poland, Rivne was occupied by the Soviet Union.
 Starting December of that year Rivne became the center of the newly established Rivne Oblast in the Ukrainian SSR.
+The Soviets operated a prisoner-of-war camp in the city, in which over 14,500 POWs were held as of July 1940.
+Over 30 Poles who were either born or lived and worked in Równe, including policemen, school teachers, commanders and doctors of the local military hospital, tax inspectors and corrections officers, as well as several Polish prisoners of war captured near Równe, several Poles who fought in the Battle of Równe in 1920, and many Polish POWs from the local POW camp were murdered by the Russians in the Katyn massacre in 1940.